 Millions of people travel to Paris every year.
-It has some of the most recognizable landmarks and tourist attractions in the world.
+With the Eiffel Tower and the Louvre, the city has some of the most recognizable landmarks and tourist attractions in the world.
 However, few of them make the time to visit the city of light’s dark corners: the catacombs.
 Housing some of the largest ossuaries in the world, if you ever find yourself in Paris, make sure to visit the City of the Dead resting right beneath your feet.

 So what is it?
 An ossuary is a site used as a final resting place for skeletal remains.
 Sometimes these can be just a box or a room or, as is the case with Paris, an entire underground lair.
 Down in the catacombs, you will find the skulls and other bones from over six million people.

 While it might sound like Paris was under the control of a killer cult for a couple centuries, the reasons behind the ossuary’s existence are quite practical.
 They ran out of room at cemeteries.
 Lack of space is a common problem for any city that sees rapid growth, which is exactly what happened to Paris in the 17th century.

 Nowadays, population booms typically signify that it will be hard to find affordable housing or that traffic’s going to be a nightmare.
 Back then, it meant that proper burials were growing harder and harder to come by.
 At the same time, Parisians were beginning to realize that placing cemeteries everywhere wasn’t really a great way to go about promoting public health.

 Before they were the catacombs, these 13th century tunnels were quarries for limestone.
 Over time, the resources were extracted and so the tunnels were simply abandoned.
 The solution to use them as ossuaries became pretty obvious.
 Beginning with the 18th century, the tunnels began functioning as underground cemeteries and, by the 19th century, they became a rather odd, but popular tourist attraction.